About

 Current Projects

-• I’ve worked on on the standardization of fault tolerance protocols for distributed ML.
-“CRAFT: A Pytorch-based Protocol for Composing Fault Tolerance Techniques” is accepted to Pytorch Conference 2025, and I have contributed to torchFT to improve the fault tolerance of distributed ML systems.
-I have left much undone, and I would love to share my thoughts if anyone is interested in taking them on.
+• I’ve worked on the standardization of fault tolerance protocols for distributed ML.
+I presented “CRAFT: A Pytorch-based Protocol for Composing Fault Tolerance Techniques” (poster) as a poster in Pytorch Conference 2025, and I have contributed to torchFT to improve the fault tolerance of distributed ML systems.

 Statistics Research